NLeSC/guide/best_practices/language_guides/ccpp.md

 [Catch2](https://github.com/catchorg/Catch2) is also pretty good, well maintained and has native support in the CLion IDE.

 ### Documentation
-Use [Doxygen](http://www.stack.nl/~dimitri/doxygen/).
+Use [Doxygen](http://www.doxygen.nl/).
 It is the de-facto standard way of inlining documentation into comment sections of your code.
 The output is very ugly.
+Mini-tutorial: run `doxygen -g` (preferably inside a `doc` folder) in a new project to set things up, from then on, run `doxygen` to (re-)generate the documentation.

 A newer but less mature option is [cldoc](http://jessevdk.github.io/cldoc/).